thaokvu/Clinical-Data-Capture/README.md

 ## Overview
-The Clinical Data Capture System is a lightweight web-based application for managing patient data in clinical trials.
-It allows users to add, edit, and delete patient information, providing a simple yet effective interface for data management.
+A web-based application for managing patient information in clinical trials.
+This system allows users to add, view, edit, and delete patient records while ensuring a user-friendly interface and robust backend functionality.
+Built using Flask, SQLAlchemy, and Jinja2, the project seamlessly integrates front-end design and back-end logic for managing clinical data efficiently.

 ## Features
 - Add Patients - Input patient details such as name, age, medical condition, and trial status